 Decide if Graduate School is Right for You

-Our Graduate School Decision Making guide [pdf] offers great advice about how to make this important decision and tells you about the application process.
+Graduate School Decision Making Guide [pdf] offers great advice about how to make this important decision and tells you about the application process

-- Talk with your faculty about programs in your academic field to find out about programs that might be a good fit for your interests and abilities.
+Connect with faculty in your academic field to find out about programs that might be a good fit for your interests and goals.

 - GRE & TOEFL: Updated information from ETS' websites on testing protocols.

 - Graduate Record Exam (GRE): Most widely used by graduate programs

 - Test of English as a Foreign Language (TOEFL): For international students